 Washington Medicare Supplement Plan N Comparison Chart

-Medicare Supplement Plan N is similar to Plan D, but covers Medicare Part B coinsurance costs differently.
+Medicare Supplement Plan N is similar to Plan D, but covers Medicare Part B Coinsurance is a percentage of the total you are required to pay for a medical service. costs differently.
 Due to its lower cost and good coverage, it's catching the attention of many Washington seniors.
 Here are the 10 best Medigap Plan N policies available in Washington based on our reviews (click for details):

-We evaluate all Medicare Supplement companies servicing policies in Washington.
-Our reviews are unbiased.
-We use a mathematical formula that considers years in business, A.M.
-Best financial strength rating plans serviced, plan premiums and fees.
-We do not evaluate rate increase history, so be sure to ask your agent to provide this information.
+We review all major Medigap insurance carriers selling policies in Washington.
+Our 5-star ratings are unbiased.
+We use a complex formula that evaluates years in business, A.M.
+Best financial strength rating, plans serviced, plan A premium is an amount that an insurance policyholder must pay for coverage.
+Premiums are typically paid on a monthly basis.
+In the federal Medicare program, there are four different types of premiums. , and fees.
+Currently, our formula does not take rate increase history into account, so be sure to ask your agent for this information.

 To get an accurate rate on Medicare Supplement plans, Washington agents will ask for your address, age, sex, and use of tobacco products.
 The rates we list are samples based on a 65-year-old, non-smoking woman, and include applicable household discounts.
 Use our rates for comparison purposes only.
-Call 1-855-266-4865 to get quote.
+Call 1-855-728-0510 (TTY 711) to get quote.